 - ✓ Frets: The thin, metal bars on the banjo neck that are positioned at precise intervals to give you the various pitches needed when fretting a string.
 (Fretting is what you do when you move a left-hand finger into position behind a fret to change the pitch of a string.)
-In the world of fretting, you use the term up the neck to refer to moving the left hand towards the pot and down the neck when you talk about moving the left hand towards the nut and peghead. - ✓ Fingerboard: A thin, flat wooden strip glued to the neck that holds the frets and acts as the surface upon which the left hand produces notes and chords. - Peghead: Also called the headstock, the peghead is the elaborately shaped end of the neck that holds the tuning pegs for the four lower strings of the banjo. - ✓ Tuning pegs: Sometimes called tuners or tuning machines, these pegs are the devices that raise or lower the pitch of the banjo's strings with a turn of the buttons located on the backside of the peghead.
-The pegs for strings 1 through 4 are attached to the peghead, while the tuning peg for the 5th string is found at the top of the neck near the fifth fret.
+In the world of fretting, you use the term up the neck to refer to moving the left hand toward the pot and down the neck when you talk about moving the left hand toward the nut and peghead. - ✓ Fingerboard: A thin, flat, wooden strip glued to the neck that holds the frets and is the surface upon which the left hand produces notes and chords.

-Figure 1-3: Comparing open-back (a and b) and resonator (c and d) five-string banjos.
+(a and b) and resonator (c and d) five-string

+banjos.